NoodlePlexium/Minecraft/README.md

-# Minecraft Clone
+# Terrain Engine

-A minecraft clone built with c++ and Vulkan
+A 3g graphics terrain engine based on marching cubes.
+This project uses Vulkan for 3D graphics and GLFW for windowing.
 This project was started using the vulkan-cpp-starter repo: https://github.com/CapsCollective/vulkan-cpp-starter

 ### Licence